Bread: Sourdough

 Sourdough is a type of bread produced by a long fermentation of dough using naturally occurring yeasts and lactobacilli.
 It usually has a mildly sour taste because of the lactic acid produced during anaerobic fermentation by the lactobacilli.
 Longer fermented sourdoughs can also contain acetic acid, the main non-water component of vinegar.

 Sourdough breads are made with a sourdough starter.
-The starter cultivates yeast and lactobacilli in a mixture of flour and water, making use of the microorganisms already present on flour; it does not need any added yeast.
+The starter cultivates wild yeast and lactobacilli in a mixture of flour and water, making use of the microorganisms naturally present on the flour, and does not require any added commercial yeast.
 A starter may be maintained indefinitely by regular additions of flour and water.
 Some bakers have starters many generations old, which are said to have a special taste or texture.
 At one time, all yeast-leavened breads were sourdoughs.
 Recently there has been a revival of sourdough bread in artisan bakeries.

 Traditionally, peasant families throughout Europe baked on a fixed schedule, perhaps once a week.
 The starter was saved from the previous week's dough.
 The starter was mixed with the new ingredients, the dough was left to rise, and then a piece of it was saved to be the starter for next week's bread.